-Winter in the Pacific Northwest means impossibly gray skies and the ever-present tickle of rain, right?
-Well, not exactly — it’s a common myth that’s easily debunked when you consider Oregon’s sheer geographical diversity: sunny high desert?
+Winter in the Pacific Northwest means impossibly gray skies and the ever-present trickle of rain, right?
+Well, not exactly.
+It’s a common myth that’s easily debunked when you consider Oregon’s sheer geographical diversity: Sunny high desert?
 Check.
 Snow-laden forests?
 You bet.
 Pristine rivers?
 Pack your fishing gear.
 Mountain resorts for downhill skiing?
 Some of the best in the world.
 Hmm, maybe that misconception is really a clever way to keep the season a secret?
 Either way, the secret’s out: Cool days, fluffy snow and fewer crowds make winter prime time for visiting some of Oregon’s most spectacular sights.

 Oregon’s diverse climates and landscapes mean that winter looks completely different, depending on where you go.
 Whether you’re hunting for champagne powder in the Wallowas or truffle hunting and puddle jumping in the Willamette Valley, Oregon winter means diverse adventures.

 Cooper Spur Mountain Resort

 While skiers flock to Timberline Lodge and Mt.
 Hood Meadows, families with young kids head to Cooper Spur Mountain Resort.
 Stay in snug log cabins and enjoy convivial, locally sourced meals and drinks at the on-site Crooked Tree Restaurant & Tavern.
 Reasonable lift tickets are a big draw at the resort’s ski area.
 For the 2019-20 season, ticket prices for adults run $39 and children just $10.
 (Check ahead as ticket prices can change from year to year.)

 Summertime highs of nearly 100 degrees Fahrenheit mean that winter is the perfect time of year to see Eastern Oregon’s fossil beds, where animal and flora remains can be up to 7 million years old.
 You can even dig for fossils on the grounds of Wheeler High School in the perfectly named town of Fossil.
 On your way there, stop and look at the striking, striated mounds of one of Oregon’s seven natural wonders, the Painted Hills.